TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Replaying sideop 144, Remains of Man on Fire, will leave your character stuck in the Quarantine helipad and unable to abort the mission and requiring you to restore your save.
 Avoid completing the mission (extracting body).

-Manual selection of a sideop will not prevent games sideop selection from opeining a sideop in the same area.
-Even though both will show on map and will give ui que of sideop start, one of the two will not actually activate its script, so you will not encounter the objective items or characters.

 Starting a mission with subsistence will still show the loadout screen, and will show the last missions visual setup, it should refresh when you change any settings, or if you exit to the title menu, or just enter the mission.